-Next Wave offers 4th axis rotary system, which turns the workpiece to make fluted columns, spiral cuts, and all kinds of decorative cuts on cylindrical workpieces.
+Next Wave offers a 4th-axis rotary system, which turns the workpiece to make fluted columns, spiral cuts, and all kinds of decorative cuts on cylindrical workpieces.

-You can choose among two different types of 4th axis rotary systems for HD520 CNC router.
+You can choose among two different types of 4th-axis rotary systems for HD520 CNC routers.

 It comes with plug and play design, which means you can directly plug it into the main controller box.

-The second is the four-jaw chuck rotary system that can turn heavy workpieces and has better accuracy than the three-jaw chuck system.
+The second is the four-jaw chuck rotary system which can turn heavy workpieces and has better accuracy than the three-jaw chuck system.

 It requires a 4th axis driver card to connect to the controller, which needs to be purchased separately.